LongxiZhou/Multi-Database-DCE-MRI-Breast-Tumor-Seg/README.md

 </div>

 ## Run The Trained 2.5D Models
+2.5D model performed the best in the breast tumor segmentation.
 - Step 1): Download the file: "trained_models/" and "DCE-MRI_data/" from [Google Drive](https://drive.google.com/drive/folders/1qOUi9gdrsFk3TCtTbcmP4BYBJJAOkcyz?usp=sharing).
 - Step 2): Dowload the source codes from github (note in github, "trained_models/" and "DCE-MRI_data/" are empty files).
 - Step 3): Replace the "trained_models/" and "DCE-MRI_data/" with Google Drive downloaded.
 - Step 4): Establish the python environment by 'resources/req.txt'.